distributed-chaos/site/EVENTS_GUIDE.md

 - **Feedback**: Ask for suggestions on improving events
 - **Collaborate**: Partner with other groups for joint events
 - **Mentor**: Help newcomers add their first events

-## 📞 Contact

-For questions about contributing events:
-- **GitHub**: Open an issue in this repository
-- **Email**: [maintainer email]
-- **Community**: Join our Discord/Slack for real-time help

 ---

 ## 🙏 Thank You!

 Thank you for contributing to the Distributed Chaos community calendar!
-Your events help build a stronger, more connected community of makers, hackers, and technologists in the DC area.
+Your events help build a stronger, more connected community of makers, hackers, and technologists.

 **Happy Contributing!** 🎉